PARATRIATLÓN: Courage, Determination, Inspiration and Equality

 Spain was one of the first countries to include a Paratriathlon event in a 'World Championship Series'.
 It has also been one of the countries that has promoted the development of its paratriathletes the most, at all levels and which has again demonstrated it in the Second of the 2011 World Series Events, held this weekend in Madrid.
 The FETRI is one of the few federations in the world that have trained and specialized technicians in this regard.

-The Spanish Triathlon Federation has been one of the first federations to make Paratriathlon official, as the Spanish Triathlon Championship, first and then Duathlon.
-A constant and rewarding commitment to athletes.
-The new two-time world champion, Javier Gómez Noya, has already shown his support for this initiative.
-That he described this possibility as decisive and very positive.
-The TOP, of the World Triathlon, expressed their commitment.
-“Having Paratriathlon, at the Paralympic Games, will have a tremendous impact on paratriathletes and on society.
-Let the world public learn the value of the Paralympic Games; courage, determination, inspiration and equality.”
+The Spanish Triathlon Federation was one of the first federations to officially recognize Paratriathlon as the Spanish Triathlon Championship, and later, Duathlon.
+This represents a constant and rewarding commitment to athletes.
+The newly crowned two-time world champion, [name missing], has already shown his support for this initiative.
+Javier Gómez NoyaHe described this possibility as crucial and very positive.
+The world's top triathletes expressed their commitment.
+"Having Paratriathlon in the Paralympic Games will have a tremendous impact on paratriathletes and society.
+We must let the world learn the values of the Paralympic Games: courage, determination, inspiration, and equality."

 From the Spanish Triathlon Federation one of the most fervent wishes is to support and promote triathlon among people with disabilities.
 Fighting for paratriathlon to be recognized worldwide is our goal.